lukemelas/Machine-Translation/readme.md

 ## LSTM for Language Modeling

 This repository contains an implementation of a LSTM model for language modeling on the Penn Treebank database.
-More details on LSTM network architectures for state of the art language models may be found in (On the State of the Art of Evaluation in Neural Language Models)[https://arxiv.org/abs/1707.05589].
+More details on LSTM network architectures for state of the art language models may be found in [On the State of the Art of Evaluation in Neural Language Models](https://arxiv.org/abs/1707.05589).

 To train our model, clone the repo and run `main.py`:
 ```